evanpurkhiser/CS-Karat-Sleuth/doc/presentations/progress/presentation.md

 ## Implementation

- * Written in ruby as a gem with a simple command line interface
+ * Written as a ruby gem with a intuitive command line interface
- * Uses rake tasks to pull and normalize training and testing data
+ * Rake tasks to download and normalize training / testing data
- * Takes advantage of the mail gem to parse messages
+ * Bayesian filtering / training performed on subject / body
- * Uses bayesian filtering on subject and email contents
+ * Baysian category-word-tally triplets are stored in a SQLite
- * Allows for persisting data storage
+ * A "classifying pipeline" is used to classify as spam or ham

 ### Useful Libraries